chrisweb/web-audio-api-player/README.md

 `npm install`

-to build the distributions (es6 module (esm.js) and the UMD version)
+to build the distributions

+* es6 module = /dist/index.js
+* UMD version = /dist/index.umd.js

 `npm run build`

 in devlopment you can use watch to rebuild every time you edit a typescript file

 ## development (watch)